andersblehr/JSONCache/README.md

-When JSONCache instantiates or updates an `NSManagedObject` instance from a JSON dictionary, it does so by inspecting the `NSAttributeDescription`s of the `NSEntityDescription` that describes the underlying entity, and assign each attribute the corresponding value from the JSON dictionary.
+When JSONCache instantiates or updates an `NSManagedObject` instance from a JSON dictionary, it does so by inspecting the `NSAttributeDescription`s of the `NSEntityDescription` that describes the underlying entity, and assigns each attribute the corresponding value from the JSON dictionary.

 In a second pass, JSONCache inspects the `NSRelationshipDescription`s